BellumGalaxy/BG-IW/README.md

 **Under development.**

 ## Who is the target audience?
-This weapon will be build to be utilized by anyone.
+This weapon will be built to be utilized by anyone.
 The goal is that after you take the "milk way" you never get lost again.

 *I hope that you get the reference*

 That being said, after finishing this journey, you will be a ruthless traveler who will fear no more.
 That will not depend on other people's opinions because you will know how to **DO YOUR RESEARCH**.

-## How this awesome, super, ultra weapon will be build?
+## How this awesome, super, ultra weapon will be built?
 ### Features
 - Blockchain basics
 - Web3 ecosystem